Manush54/ImageFilters/README.md

 # ImageFilters

 Apply various filters to a simple photograph and get a slideshow of all the transformed images with animations.
+Made using OpenCV.
 <br/>
 Filters included:
 <ul>